Sarabyeet/SnakeGameJava/README.md

 # SnakeGameJava
-Snake Game with Java swing
+1. Added a simple Snake Game with Java swing